go101/immutable-value-proposal/README-v9.md

 #### method sets

-We can delcare methods with recievers of reader types.

 The method set of reader type `T:reader` is always a subset of writer type `T`.
 This means when a method `M` is explicitly declared for reader type `T:reader`, then a corresponding implicit method with the same name